mrhornsby/zookeeper/readme.md

 # Introduction

-This is a [Zookeeper](https://zookeeper.apache.org) image based on the 3.5 branch (currently in alpha) that allows you to automatically configure the *myid* and *zoo.cfg* files to create standalone nodes or clusters using docker-compose.
+This is a [Zookeeper](https://zookeeper.apache.org) image based on the 3.5 branch (currently in alpha) that allows you to automatically configure the *myid* and *zoo.cfg* files to create standalone nodes or clusters.

 # Installation